-Spectacular views of the Andes, forests, and vines through the wall-to-ceiling widows in every room in this high-spec, super-luxury “avant garde” retreat in the Cachapoal.
+Spectacular views of the Andes, forests, and vines await through the wall-to-ceiling windows in every room in this hi-spec, super-luxury, avant garde retreat in the Cachapoal.

 Elegant, small-scale boutique hotel with fabulous views over Valparaíso to the Pacific—a great base for exploring Chile’s coastal-influenced vineyards in Casablanca, Leyda, and San Antonio.

 Calle Higuera 133, Cerro Alegre, Valparaíso | +56 32 249 7900 | www.casahigueras.cl